• SHELTERED REAR GARDEN TERRACE WITH GARAGE

 We understand that a tea room has been operated from the property for many years.
 The current owners acquired the business as a going concern in November 2003.

 Please note that if a business is VAT registered, all figures exclude VAT.

-Sales of £54,073 were achieved in the year ended 13/11/14 with a rising trend in evidence over the last 3 years.
+Sales of £51.650 were achieved in the year ended 13/11/15 based on 14 days less trading than the previous year when sales totaled £54,073.
 This is based upon Tuesday to Saturday trading only, the vendors also taking a minimum of 5 weeks holiday each year.
-Sales in year ended 13/11/15 are understood to be £51,574 from 14 days less trading than the previous year.

 REASON FOR SALE:

 The vendors are now planning to retire.

 The business is operated by a husband and wife team with the assistance of a Saturday girl throughout the year and with additional casual staff in the busier summer months.